mattkimber/roadie/README.md

 * `template`: the name of the template to use.
 This will automatically be prepended by the template directory and appended by `.tmpl`

 As Roadie devolves all other responsibilities to the templates, no other fields are mandatory.
-However some additional map fields will be generated and passed to the template to make life easier:
+However, some additional map fields will be generated and passed to the template to make life easier:

 * `name_string`: the `string(STR_NAME)` reference to the name in the language file